Robert Dudley, 1st Earl of Leicester, Favorite of Queen Elizabeth I of England

 • Margaret Dudley, died in childhood

-Robert served at the court of King Henry VIII and then at the court of King Edward VI as a companion to Edward.
+Robert served at the court of King Henry VIII, and then at the court of King Edward VI as a companion to the young king.
 At the beginning of the reign of King Edward VI, Robert’s father was created Earl of Warwick.
 By 1550, he headed the Privy Council as Lord Protector and was the de facto ruler of England.
 John Dudley was created Duke of Northumberland in 1551.
 Robert’s mother Jane had served as a lady-in-waiting to Anne Boleyn and Anne of Cleves, King Henry VIII’s second and fourth wives.

 Portrait miniature of an unknown lady, possibly Amy Robsart on the occasion of her wedding; Credit – Wikipedia